-The other question is why and how did European "Maritime Empires" emerge?
+The other question is why and how did European "Maritime Empires" emerge at roughly the same time the Ming Dynasty withdrew from maritime exploration?

 To understand the emergence of the "maritime" empires of Europe, you need to understand the history of the control of the Mediterranean.
 It was dominated by Christian populations by the year 600 AD.